Coding Quests

 Patrol State: Walking a Route

-Patrol uses Godot's NavigationAgent3D to walk between waypoints.
-Waypoints can be Marker3D nodes placed in the level.
+Patrol uses Godot's NavigationAgent3D to walk between waypoints, which are just Marker3D nodes placed in the level.

 GDScript